jitterted/ensembler/project.md

 # MobOrg

-This project manages Remote Mob Programming sessions:
+This project manages Remote Mob Programming huddles:

 * Registration
     + Info for participants
-    + Limit registration to 5 per session
+    + Limit registration to 5 per huddle
     - Integrate with Calendars
     - Integrate with GitHub for adding collaborators to the repo
     - "Integrate" with MobTi.me
     - Integrate with Zoom

 * Dashboard
-    + Create a new session
+    + Create a new huddle
-    + See sessions and how many registrations
+    + See huddles and how many registrations

-1. See existing sessions
+1. See existing huddles
-    - Session name
+    - Name
-    - Session date/time (including time zone)
+    - Date/time (including time zone)
     - Number of people registered
     - Participant details
       - Name